PrincetonUniversity/jenkins-getting-started/README.md

 ![img](./figures/FirstBuild.png)

 The build should run for a while and when it stops, it should have a blue ball on the left of the number.
-You can also ssh onto the slave node directly and you should see that the jenkins<sub>tutorial</sub> repository was cloned in the directory `jenkins` in your home directory.
+You can also ssh onto the agent node directly and you should see that the jenkins<sub>tutorial</sub> repository was cloned in the directory `jenkins` in your home directory.

-<a id="org944536c"></a>
+<a id="org6bd16ce"></a>

 ### Add a test